The Saint Louis University Division of Cardiology enjoys a rich tradition in training future cardiologists.

 Interventional Fellowship interviews are held in January and February

 Note: Only U.S. Citizens/permanent residents and J-1 visas sponsored by the ECFMG are considered for clinical training.
 We do not accept HI-B visas or applicants with "pending permanent residency" status.
-If a J-1 visa holder, the applicant must have adequate time to complete fellowship prior to losing J-1 status (three-year total).
+If an applicant is a J-1 visa holder, the applicant must have adequate time to complete the fellowship before losing J-1 status (three-year total).